aschet/talc/README.md

 Currently TALC has only limited applicability:
 - No support for dual licensing.
-- Only a limited set of FOSS licenses is recognized by the compatibility analysis, unknown licenses are mapped to a default .proprietary license in the graph.
+- Only a limited set of FOSS licenses is recognized by the compatibility analysis, unknown licenses are mapped to a default proprietary license in the graph.
 - Only a simple heuristic is used to recover the dependency graph.
 - No supported for circular dependencies.
 - Creating SPDX documents with linking relationships is currently not supported by most compliance tools.